eclipse-thingweb/node-wot/packages/binding-opcua/README.md

 ## Advanced

-The opcua binding for node-wot offers additionals feature to allow you to interact with OPCUA Variant and DataValue in OPCUA JSON encoded form.
+The OPC-UA binding for node-wot offers additionals feature to allow you to interact with OPCUA Variant and DataValue in OPCUA JSON encoded form.
 For an example of use, you can dive into the unit test of the binding-opcua library.

 ### Exploring the unit tests

-A full set of examples can be found it this unit test: packages\binding-opcua\test\full_opcua_thing_test.ts
+A set of examples can be found in this unit test: packages\binding-opcua\test\full-opcua-thing-test.ts

 ## Additional tools

-### basic opcua demo server
+### basic OPC-UA demo server

-A basic demo OPCUA server can be started using the following command.
+A basic demo OPC-UA server can be started using the following command.

 ```
-thingweb.node-wot> ts-node packages/binding-opcua/test/fixture/basic_opcua_server.ts
+thingweb.node-wot> ts-node packages/binding-opcua/test/fixture/basic-opcua-server.ts
 Server started opc.tcp://<YOURMACHINENAME>:7890
 ```

 ### awesome WoT - OPCUA tools

-the [node-wot-opcua-tools](https://github.com/node-opcua/node-wot-opcua-tools) project provides some useful application that are built on top of thingweb.node-wob and the OPCUA binding
+the [node-wot-opcua-tools](https://github.com/node-opcua/node-wot-opcua-tools) project provides some useful applications built on top of thingweb.node-wob and the OPCUA binding

 ref: https://github.com/node-opcua/node-wot-opcua-tools